A project of the Partnership for a New American Economy

 Top countries of origin

 Georgia is known as a crucial hub of American scientific advancement, due in part to preeminent research institutions like the Georgia Institute of Technology, a school that US News and World Report consistently ranks among the top five graduate-level engineering programs in the country.
 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 For Georgia, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: a study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a huge employment boost for Georgia, a state where, in 2010, more than one in five STEM workers with an advanced degree were foreigners.
-In 2009, almost half of the students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+In 2013, almost half of the students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 And three in five students earning engineering PhDs in the state in recent years were also noncitizens.
+By 2020, Georgia will need to fill 189,830 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)